Reinforcement Learning, Bit by Bit: Information-Directed Sampling

 where $\tilde{A}_t$ is sampled from $\nu$ and $\tilde{Y}_{t+1} = Q_\dagger(H_t, \tilde{A}_t) + W_{t+1}$ is the resulting pseudo-observation.
 The denominator measures pseudo-information gain, and the objective trades that off against shortfall in order to balance exploration versus exploitation.

 Value-IDS optimizes over probability vectors $\Delta_\actions$.
 As explained in Appendix \ref{ap:support-cardinality}, the objective is convex, and there is always an optimal solution that assigns positive probabilities to no more than two actions.
 Hence, the optimization problem can be solved by iterating over action pairs and, for each pair, carrying out one-dimensional convex optimization.
+One can also find an approximate solution within a constant factor of the optimal ratio using $O(|\actions|)$ computation \citep{kirschner2021thesis}.

 It is often natural to take the learning target to be a policy $\pi_\target = \target$.
 In this case, IDS prioritizes seeking of information about this policy.
-Accounting for only information about what the policy would do at the current state yields a lower bound on the associated pseudo-information gain:
+Accounting for only information about what the policy would do at the current state yields a lower bound on the associated pseudo-information gain by the data processing inequality:

 Using this lower bound leads to a variant of value-IDS

 It can be useful to consider this variant as a means to simplifying computational requirements.
 The version of value-IDS (\ref{eq:basic-value-IDS}) studied in Section \ref{se:chain} is a special case of this for which the noise variance is taken to be zero.